 I didn't count them when I visited in 1999, but promoters responsible for the original Hartford Holiday Light Fantasia drive-through display of magical, illuminated scenes claim that there are one million lights glowing in downtown Hartford, Connecticut's Goodwin Park.
 That puts this two-mile holiday extravaganza in serious competition with nearby Bright Nights in Springfield, Massachusetts.
-And it also outshines the Holiday Lights show at Bristol, Connecticut's Lake Compounce amusement park, which has been illuminated for the first time in 2012 with hundreds of thousands of lights.
+And it also outshines the Holiday Lights show at Bristol, Connecticut's Lake Compounce amusement park, which has been illuminated for the second time in 2013 with hundreds of thousands of lights.

 It's tough to say definitively which is New England's largest holiday light display.
 What's easy, though, is to suggest that you see at least one of these glittering holiday wonderlands before the season is over!